robertwidfen/emoji-kbd/README.md

 ## Terminal

+Only kitty fully supports displaying all emojis (flags, ..) and without misalignment!

-In the terminal you may also use the terminal-only version:
+Start terminal version:
 ```shell
 python src/termkbd.py
 ```
-or the daemon like terminal - using a kitty terminal which is hidden/shown by hyprctl:
+or the daemon like terminal - using a kitty terminal which is hidden/shown by hyprland:
 ```shell.
 ./scripts/emoji-kbd-kitty-hl-open
 ```